Fixed point distribution on Hilbert scheme of points: Introduction

+Let $\bk$ be an algebraically closed field of characteristic zero, and let $\Hilb^k(\AAA_{\bk}^n)$ denote the Hilbert scheme of $k$ points on the affine space $\AAA_{\bk}^n$ parametrising subschemes of length $k$ of $\AAA_{\bk}^n$, alternatively, ideals of colength $k$ in $\bk[x_1,\ldots, x_n]$.
 We will set $\bk=\CC$ for the rest of this paper, and refer to \S \ref{sec:finalremarks} for comments on the chosen field.
 The punctual Hilbert scheme $\Hilb^k_0(\CC^n)$ is formed by subschemes supported at the origin.
-This punctual part contains all monomial ideals, which are the torus fixed points with respect to the natural action of $\GL(n)$ on $\Hilb^k(\CC^n)$.
+This punctual part contains all monomial ideals, which are the torus fixed points with respect to the natural action of the maximal torus of $\GL(n)$ on $\Hilb^k(\CC^n)$.
+This paper addresses the following long-standing question.